himanshuxd/PythonMagic/README.md

    ```bash
      python folder_magic.py
    ```
-## Contribution :
+## Contribution:

-Feel free to contribute your own spells to PythonMagic.
-Let Python empower us to create, automate, and do more.
+Feel free to add your own spells to PythonMagic.

 ## Other magical repositories: